-To get the best possible odds, it’s important firstly to understand the current betting landscape.
+To get the best possible horse racing odds, it’s not just important to understand odds but also the current betting landscape.

-As you can see, betting late means you obtain market percentages far more in your favour than betting early.
-We find a lot of members of tipping services suffer from FOMO (Fear Of Missing Out), and have a tendency to back horses predominantly at fixed odds rather than alternative methods.
+As you can see, betting late gives you the advantage of obtaining market percentages far more in your favour than betting early.
+Truth be told we still find a lot of members of horse racing tipping services suffer from FOMO (Fear Of Missing Out), and have a tendency to back horses predominantly at fixed odds rather than alternative methods.

 20 Tips for getting the best possible odds